fw-pfrieger/TeamTree/README.md

 ## ToDo list
 - Implement the TeamTree procedure in a different language to improve performance/visual display and allow for interactivity.
-- Create html page/app where a user can upload articles on a specific topic or query directly a relevant database (e.g. PubMed, Google Scholar, Microsoft Academic, preprint servers, search engines etc.).
+- Create html page/app where a user can upload articles on a specific topic or query directly a relevant (and accessible) database (e.g. PubMed, Google Scholar, Microsoft Academic, search engines etc.).
 - Extract authors and years of publication from the articles
 - Perform TTA, store data and display the new visuals as shown in the preprint (or otherwise)
 - Develop new features and visuals such as
     - author disambiguation
     - 3D display of TeamTrees (spiral-like timeline)
     - interactive graphs allowing a user for example to obtain information on specific teams, to zoom into a specific time window.
-- Application of TTA to other types of scientific output (patents, preprints, etc.).
+- Application of TTA to other types of scientific output such as patents and preprints.

 Obviously, these are suggestions/ideas.